QuentinRa/blog.quentinra.dev/programming-languages/high-level/kotlin/index.md

 }
 ```

-Attributes can be abstract now
+Attributes can be abstracted now

 ```kotlin
 abstract class AClass(){